pitt-rnel/.github/README.md

-The public README on the pitt-rnel orgnatization landing page is located at [profile/README.md](profile/README.md).
+The public README on the pitt-rnel organization landing page is located at [profile/README.md](profile/README.md).